 - 5. Termination Disciplinary termination of employment is the greatest disciplinary penalty the City can impose upon an employee.
-Such action normally takes place under the following circumstances: - a) The City has made an attempt to give the employee the opportunity to correct performance or conduct problems and the employee has not satisfactorily responded; OR - b) In the case of an employee who is still on working test and is deemed unable to satisfactorily complete his or her working test period; OR - c) The employee's misconduct is of such a serious consequence that the City believes it has no practical alternative (including violation of the City's Drug and Alcohol policy).
+Such action normally takes place under the following circumstances: - a) The City has made an attempt to give the employee the opportunity to correct performance or conduct problems and the employee has not satisfactorily responded; OR - b) In the case of an employee who is still on working test and is deemed, the department head believes that the employee is unable to satisfactorily complete his or her working test period: OR - c) The employee's misconduct is of such a serious consequence that the City believes it has no practical alternative (including violation of the City's Drug and Alcohol policy).